phillipclapham/neuroweaver/docs/implementation_guide.md

     - Activate meta-awareness across all dimensions

 2. **Expansion phase** (10-15 minutes):
-    - Deliberately loosen perceptual constraints across all dimensions
-    - Physical expansion: Explore novel movement patterns and sensations
+    - Deliberately expand perception through either depth or breadth modes (or an alternation):

+    - **Depth Expansion Mode** (Focused Awareness):
+        - Concentrate attention on specific aspects of experience
+        - Penetrate beyond surface appearances through sustained focus
+        - Reveal layers of detail invisible to casual observation
+        - Discover the infinity that exists within seemingly simple phenomena
+        - Like a scientist using a microscope to expand perception into previously invisible realms

+    - **Breadth Expansion Mode** (Open Awareness):
+        - Broaden attention across multiple aspects of experience
-    - Emotional expansion: Allow wider range of feeling states
+        - Loosen perceptual constraints to allow wider range of phenomena
-    - Symbolic expansion: Engage with new archetypal patterns
-    - Cognitive expansion: Explore unfamiliar concepts and frameworks
-    - Social expansion: Try different identity expressions
-    - Consciousness expansion: Access broader awareness states
-    - Embrace the mad scientist's joyful curiosity about possibilities
+        - Reveal connections invisible to narrowed perception
+        - Discover the patterns that emerge across seemingly separate domains
+        - Like a scientist using a wide-field telescope to expand perception across vast territories

 3. **Integration phase** (10-15 minutes):
     - Allow expanded material to settle into coherent understanding
-    - Physical integration: Let new movement patterns become embodied
+    - Physical integration: Let new perceptual patterns become embodied
     - Emotional integration: Allow feeling states to process completely
     - Symbolic integration: Let symbolic material organize into patterns
     - Cognitive integration: Allow insights to form connections with existing knowledge